magma/magma/docs/readmes/orc8r/deploy_install.md

 If your AWS account is not blank, this can cause errors while Terraforming.
 If you know what you're doing, this is fine - otherwise, consider signing up for a new account.

+Finally, our install process assumes the chosen region contains at least 3 availability zones.
+This should be the case for all major regions.

 ## Assemble Certificates